codeforward-bv/sphinx-odoo-autodoc/README.md

 Authors
 =======

-Original work by Sylvain Garancher (sylvain.garancher@syleam.fr)
+- Original work by Sylvain Garancher (sylvain.garancher@syleam.fr) and WilldooIT Ltd (https://www.willdooit.com/)
-Fork maintained by WilldooIT Ltd (https://www.willdooit.com/)
+- Fork maintained by Codeforward B.V. (https://codeforward.nl)

-This fork is used internally by WilldooIT, no support will be offered to external developers.
+This fork is used internally by Codeforward B.V., no support will be offered to external developers.